ASE A4 Steering Suspension Practice Test

 Answer B is wrong.
 SAS (steering angle sensors) often require recalibration after installation.

 Answer C is correct.
-This switch is used in hydraulic power steering systems to indicate the pressure inside the hydralulic line.
-The engine contol module will increase idle in high demand situations, preventing the engine's idle from dropping too low.
+This switch is used in hydraulic power steering systems to indicate the pressure inside the hydraulic line.
+The engine control module will increase the idle in high-demand situations, preventing the engine's idle from dropping too low.

 Answer D is wrong.
-The motor is on the rack and pinion or the steering column.
+The motor is on the rack, pinion, or steering column.
 While test driving a vehicle with EPAS, the steering should feel progressively tighter as vehicle speed increases.

-17. A vehicle with (VES) variable effort steering feels loose and sloppy at highway speeds.
+17. A vehicle with (VES) variable assist steering feels loose and sloppy at highway speeds.
 Technician A says a problem with the vehicle speed sensor's signal to the controller will result in this condition.
-Technician B says the system is not reducing hydraulic pressure at highway speeds.
+Technician B says a variable assist power steering system reduces hydraulic pressure at highway speeds.
 Who is correct?

 • A. Technician A